danyspin97/PhpBotFramework/README.md

 ## Documentation
 Check the [documentation](https://danyspin97.github.io/PhpBotFramework/) for learning more about PhpBotFramework.

+## FAQ

+- **Why we don't implement asynchronous requests?**:

+   We use [Guzzle](https://github.com/guzzle/guzzle) in order to fire HTTP requests to Telegram Bot API.

+   Unfortunately it doesn't implement real asynchronous requests but **a sort of**.

+   Take a look to [this issue](https://github.com/guzzle/guzzle/issues/1127) for more information.

+- **How can I pass chat ID to a method?**:

+  Easy: you can't.

+  Most of the frameworks out there requires you to specify the chat ID for every method's call but PhpBotFramework is "smart" enough to set it as the current user, group or channel.

+  If you want change the chat ID you can still use [setChatID](https://danyspin97.github.io/PhpBotFramework/group__Bot.html).

 ## Made with PhpBotFramework
 - [MyAddressBookBot](https://github.com/DanySpin97/MyAddressBookBot): [Try it on Telegram](https://telegram.me/myaddressbookbot)
 - [Giveaways_Bot](https://github.com/DanySpin97/GiveawaysBot): [Try it on Telegram](https://telegram.me/giveaways_bot)